The best halva chocolate chip cookies

 The original recipe is from The vanilla bean baking book, authored by Sarah Kieffer.
 Here, a light-handed baker’s touch is thrown out the window and replaced by some serious pan banging.
 In fact, there’s nothing delicate about these.
 They’re big, in your face chocolate heaven.
 Crispy, crinkled edges avalanche into chewy centres with molten pools of chocolate.
 Everywhere!
 They don’t need selling.
 You’ll see.

-As they bake, the smell of browning butter and sugar huffs into the air, creating a kind hysteria amongst kitchen loiterers.
-I’ve eaten my fair share of cookies, but these are on another level.
-Any notion of waiting until cool is absurd.
-I can’t resist tearing off a corner as they come out the oven.
-It’s like eaten cookie pudding.
-Hot and sinful.
+I’ve eaten my fair share of cookies, but these are next level.
+Any notion of waiting until cool is a lofty ambition.
 To test whether my inflated opinion was airtight, I grabbed a couple, still warm off the rack and took them along to my hairdresser.
-There was a lot of odd grunting sounds and eyes rolling, but few words.
-Speechlessness is always a good indicator of deep pleasure.
+There was a lot of odd grunting sounds and eyes rolling, but very few words.
+Speechless is always a good indicator of success.

 As most cooks tend to do, I changed the recipe up a tad.
 For the original version, you can take a look HERE.
 I subbed in some rye flour for a sweet earthiness and darker crumb.
 It worked really well.
 Other changes included reducing the sugar and butter, but upping the chocolate, a mathematically sound principal, I thought.
 Using both chopped chocolate bars and buttons will give you variable melting points and flavour, but feel free to use either or, for ease.
 And because anything with halva is better, a handful of sandy textured nuttiness is mixed into the cookie dough.
 Sea salt flakes is the final touch to these game changer cookies.
 You’ll be smitten.
 Let me know!?